 Both Windows 10 and 11 automatically install Windows Cumulative updates without giving the user a chance to choose whether he/she wants to install it or not unless you have manually turned off Windows Update.

-This post discusses how you can remove a Windows 11 cumulative update, especially if you are having trouble with it.
+This post discusses how you can remove a Windows cumulative update, especially if you are having trouble with it.
 Since many updates have known issues, there may be a good enough reason for you to remove it from your PC.

 Uninstalling a Windows update is an easy process.
 The methods we have discussed here involve both the Graphical User Interface (GUI) of Windows as well as the Command Line Interface (CLI).
-Also, if your most recent Windows update is not letting you log in, you can also uninstall it without booting it in.
+Also, if your most recent Windows update is not letting you log in, you can uninstall it without booting it in.

 Table of contents